 In addition to the map and the Metro-specific insets, the Index provides alternate means of visualizing the many variables it computes.
-For example, the “plot” view remaps the bubble representation of each Metro from the national map of longitude and latitude to an economic map of total metro population vs. per-capita GDP.
+For example, the “plot” view remaps the bubble representation of each Metro from the national map of longitude and latitude to an economic map of the total metro population vs. per-capita GDP.
 This allows the viewer to understand any relationship between city size, wealth, and achievement gap.
-Alternate axes for comparison in the “plot” view will be available in the future.
+Alternate axes for comparison in the “plot” view include GDP per Capita, Metro Population, and Jobs Creation.

 Metros can also be compared along with a single variable in our Metro comparison “chart” view.
 The Metros on the charts are ordered by their relative performance along with the variable of interest.
 An additional chart shows the rate of entrepreneurship of a group of interest within a Metros total population.
 For example, the rate of female entrepreneurs in the San Francisco Bay Area is female entrepreneurs to 1M total residents.

 To begin to explore the causes behind the achievement gap, the Index analyses likely factors that set the context for entrepreneurial success.
 One particularly relevant factor is the relative composition of industries within a given Metro region.
 The Index computes an industry fingerprint for each Metro to provide a visual summary of inclusion at the industry level.